Day One - A Hidden Relational Superpower

 Validating: “That sounds really rough.
 I’ll bet it’s exhausting to be home with him on days like that.”

 All the “invalidating” examples are things kind and caring people say with the best intentions.
 Unfortunately, research has shown that those types of responses worsen problems and cause relational disconnection rather than connection.
 Notice how the validating answers keep the attention on the original speaker and either directly or indirectly validate the emotion shared.
+They also invite the original speaker to share more of their experience.

 Types of Invalidation

 - Minimizing- Sometimes, in an effort to help people feel better, we try to help them see that things could be worse.
 This rarely, if ever, helps another person feel better.
 Instead, it communicates that their emotions are invalid.
-This is what happens in the first example above.
+This is what happened in the first example above.

 How to Validate

 Validation requires careful listening.
-Great listeners listen, seek to understand and validate intentionally and specifically.
+Great listeners listen, seek to understand, and validate intentionally and specifically.
 Validation does not require agreement.
 You don’t have to agree with what someone is saying to validate them.
 You can validate it as long as you can relate to the emotion.
 For example, it is possible to validate someone’s frustration by saying, “I understand you are frustrated,” even if you think the source of their frustration is trivial.
 Here are some simple techniques to increase your ability to validate:

 - When listening, give brief verbal responses.
 Simple words and phrases like “Okay,” “Uh-huh,” and “I see” can help show someone that you are listening to them.

 - Repeat back what you heard.
 Once someone is done talking, talk back to them in a manner that shows you have listened to what they have said.
-This can include repeating the words you’ve heard or acknowledging the emotion you’ve sensed (“Wow, you seem excited!”, “Oof, that must be frustrating!).
+This can include repeating the words you’ve heard or acknowledging the emotion you’ve sensed (“Wow, you seem excited!”, “Oof, that must be frustrating”!).

-These tips may seem small, but over time they make a world of difference in our sense of connection with others.
+These tips may seem small, but over time, they make a world of difference in our sense of connection with others.
 Environments of validation are generally also environments of trust, care, and friendship.

 My Response